benansell/lobo/README.md

 ```

 ### --compiler
-The path to elm-package and elm-make
+The path to elm executable

 ### --debug
 Disables auto-cleanup of temporary files.
 This can be useful when